-349 protected base class accessed to convert to common pointer type
+349 protected base class accessed to convert to common pointer type non-type parameter supplied for a type argument

 A conversion involving the inheritance hierarchy required access to a protected base class.
 The access check did not succeed so the conversion is not allowed.